NINJA CPA Review Framework

 I doubt that any CPA Review Course objectively knows the answer to that question.
 Why?
 CPA candidates don't use one “source” to study.
 Everyone supplements to one degree or another.
 They get help from online study groups, forums, and other supplements.
 Most CPA candidates use a handful of courses, and the first-time CPA Exam pass rate is extremely low (25-30%) and around 50% per section per the AICPA.
 I wonder how many courses are taking credit in their pass rates for customers that are also NINJAs. 🙂

 What is the NINJA CPA Study Method?

-The NINJA Study Method is the most efficient and effective method of studying for the CPA Exam.
+The NINJA Study Method is the most efficient and effective study method for the CPA Exam.
 It strips out the unnecessary redundancy that most CPA Review courses prescribe and cuts CPA study time significantly.
 The steps to the NINJA Study Method are Nail the Concepts, Intense Notes, Non-Stop MCQ, Rewrite Notes, and All Comes Together.

 Is NINJA CPA Review the best course?

 There isn't a Best CPA Review course.
 Period.
 Don't let any other silly affiliate website or blog tell you otherwise.
 There is only the “Best” CPA Review course for you.
 It comes down to 1) Budget – What can you afford?
 2) Learning Style – Lectures vs. Book vs. MCQ-Driven courses 3) The “5 a.m.
 Test” – Will you get up and study with this course at 5 a.m., or will you hate it so much that you stay in bed, never study, and never become a CPA?
 Choose wisely.
-Do free trials before you invest thousands on a course you'll end up hating.
+Do free trials before investing thousands on a course you'll hate.
 Or, just become a NINJA for $67 and get a refund if you don't like it.
 You can always spend thousands later if you really want.